Yucun-Xie/Yucun-Xie/README.md

-- 👋 Hi, I’m @Yucun-Xie
+- 👋 Hi, I’m @Yucun-Xie, an undergraduate student at University of Maryland.
-- 👀 I’m interested in physcis
+- 👀 I’m interested in high energy physics and gravitation physics.
-- 🌱 I’m currently learning General relativity
+- 🌱 I’m currently working with CMS collaboration.
 - 📫 Email: yucun.xie@cern.ch and yxie@fnal.gov

 <!---